tejasvinigoel/daa-assignment/README.md

 ## Code Execution:
 - Ensure the datasets are in the same directory as the source code.
 - Once all files are downloaded in the local system, on terminal:

+Compilation:
+bash
+# Compile ELS algorithm
+g++ els.cpp -o els.exe

+# Compile Tomita algorithm
+g++ tomita.cpp -o tomita.exe

+# Compile Chiba-Nishizeki algorithm
+g++ chiba.cpp -o chiba.exe

+To run:
+bash

+#  Run the executable
+# run ELS algorithm
+./els.exe
+# run Tomita algorithm
+./tomita.exe
+# run Chiba-Nishizeki algorithm
+./chiba.exe

+### This assignment has analyzed and compared three prominent algorithms for maximal clique enumeration: Bron–Kerbosch with pivot, Bron–Kerbosch with degeneracy ordering, and the arboricity-based method.
+Our findings reveal that each algorithm has its strengths for different graph types:

+- Bron–Kerbosch with pivot serves as a reliable baseline for small to medium-sized graphs.
+- Degeneracy ordering excels on large sparse graphs, particularly social and web networks, offering near-optimal performance.
+- The arboricity-based method is most efficient for massive sparse and planar graphs, such as road networks.

+All three algorithms produced consistent results, validating their correctness.
+The arboricity-based method demonstrated superior memory efficiency, using 40% less than the Bron–Kerbosch variants.